IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 It is important to realize that the $$x_i$$’s are assumed to be distributed _not_ according to the Dirichlet process but according to a distribution drawn from the Dirichlet process.
-Parameter $$\lambda$$ allows one to control the strength of the prior: the larger it is, the more shrinkage towards the prior is induced.
+Parameter $$\lambda$$ allows one to control the strength of the prior: the larger it is, the more shrinkage toward the prior is induced.

 ## Inference